mattermost/docs/source/deploy/postgres-migration.rst

         $$ SELECT pg_catalog.set_config('search_path', '"$user", public', false); $$,
         $$ ALTER USER {{ .pg_user }} SET SEARCH_PATH TO 'public'; $$;

-Once you save this configuration file, e.g. ``migration.load``, you can run the ``pgLoader`` with the following command:
+Once you save this configuration file, e.g. ``migration.load``, you can run the ``pgloader`` with the following command:

 .. code:: bash

-   pgLoader migration.load > migration.log
+   pgloader migration.load > migration.log

 Feel free to contribute to and/or report your findings through your migration to us.